Alchus/scout-stuff/03-Second-Class.md

 ```
 5a	Tell what precautions must be taken for a safe swim.
 ```
+* ✅ 4/30/2022

+These are the rules for swimming with youth:
+* Qualified supervision of minors is required
+* Swimmers must be healthy enough for swimming
+* The water must be safe, clean, warm enough, etc.
+* Lifeguards are required.
+* An additional lookout is required
+* Youth should swim in areas and activities appropriate for their ability level.
+* Use a buddy system
+* Maintain Discipline

+*I, however, get to disregard all of these rules and replace them with simply "use good judgement."
+I will swim alone in conditions where I'm confident in my own safety.*

 ```
 5b	Demonstrate your ability to pass the BSA beginner test.
 Jump feetfirst into water over your head in depth, level off and swim 25 feet on the surface, stop, turn sharply, resume swimming, then return to your starting place.3
 ```